-This year we focused on 4 core interactive sessions which will ran as live hybrid events that provided an introduction to the key issues and lines of business you are likely to encounter at this stage of your career.
+This year we focus on 4 core interactive sessions which will run as live webinars that provide an introduction to the key issues and lines of business you are likely to encounter at this stage of your career.

 All sessions cover a broad overview of the legal, regulatory, claims and coverage issues you need to know about.
 Registrants are also provided free access to 15 other related training sessions to view at a time that suits you.